 Challenging Eminent Domain

-Prior to any governmental action to exercise its right of eminent domain, the government must negotiate in good faith with the land owner for an acceptable price for the land.
+No matter how well the government is able to justify the taking of private property, it can't just take it unannounced.
+Prior to any governmental action to exercise its right of eminent domain, the government must negotiate in good faith with the landowner for an acceptable price for the land.
 Initially, most governments notify landowners of prospective action by serving a notice of intent.
 The contents generally describe the parameters of the property in question, the proposed use, and an offer (in dollars) of purchase.

 Both sides may offer witness testimony and other evidence in support of their positions.
 Both sides may call attention to the fair market value (by expert testimony) of similar properties for comparison.
 Following court decision, appeals may take years, but generally does not stay the taking; if a landowner ultimately prevails on appeal, only money damages are generally available.

 Initially, an objecting landowner may request either or both injunctive and monetary relief.
-However, if the government's action meets the legislative and constitutional criteria, the landowner may be responsible for court costs if the objection was not well-grounded or appears to have been motivated by excessive pecuniary interest.
+However, if the government's action meets the legislative and constitutional criteria, the landowner may be responsible for court costs if the objection was not well-grounded or appears to have been motivated by excessive financial interest.

-In cases of partial takings or excessive takings, adjudication includes a determination of the percentage interest in a property which is adversely affected, and monetary award is prorated accordingly.
-Likewise, if the complaint is for devalued property which is not directly taken, but is adversely affected because of governmental activity or use on nearby property, adjudication includes a determination as to whether other factors have devalued the property.
+In cases of excessive takings (in which the landowner or landowners claim the government is taking more than it needs) or partial takings (easements), adjudication includes a determination of the percentage interest in a property which is adversely affected, and monetary award is prorated accordingly.
+Likewise, if the complaint is for devalued property which isn't directly taken, but adversely affected because of governmental activity on nearby property, adjudication includes a determination as to whether other factors have devalued the property.

 In these cases, courts will determine the monetary difference between the devalued property and its fair market value without the alleged adverse effect.